nceccarelli/REU-Drone-Swarm-Optimization/README.md

 <h3>Usage</h3>

 There are two different ways to use this tool.
-When the script is initially run, you will be prompted to use the values already in the python script or to be prompted to enter them wihin the terinal window.
-Users that wish to run the algorithm multiple times with the same or similar paramters, should manually change the default values within the script and enter "Y".
+When the script is run initially, you will be prompted to use the values already in the python script or will be prompted to enter them within the terminal window.
+Users that wish to run the algorithm multiple times with the same or similar parameters, should manually change the default values within the script and enter "Y".
 If you are not comfortable with that, "N" should be entered and you will be prompted to enter all necessary information within the terminal session.

 <h4>Prompted Information Entry</h4>